sourcefuse/arc-ng-components/packages/search/README.md

 ### Deprecation Notice

-Search-client now supports angular v14, we will provide support for the older version that is based on angular v13 till 30th June 2024.
+Search-client now supports angular v17, we will provide support for the older version that is based on angular v14 till 30th July 2025.

 ## Angular Module